curm90/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM is essentially an API for web pages.
+It is a tree like structure where in each node is a object respresenting a part of the document which can be manipulated programmatically.

 2. What is an event?

+  An event is something you do on the webpage, e.g moving your mouse, scrolling, or clicking.

 3. What is an event listener?

+  An event listener is a function that will be called whenever the specified event is delivered to the target.

 4. Why would we convert a NodeList into an Array?

+  So we can gain access to the array prototype an all its methods.

 5. What is a component?

+  A component is a self contained block of code that can be re-used and can be isolated from your source code to use them on other projects.

 ### Git Set up